gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 	...
 ````

-We here see how, rather than sending data into `base_complementer`, we instead send a generator object (`fa_reader`), that `base_complementer` will iterate over, as soon as we start iterating over the the latter.
+We here see how, rather than sending data into `base_complementer`, we instead send a generator object (`fa_reader`), that `base_complementer` will iterate over, as soon as we start iterating over the latter.

-So when executing the main loop in `main()``, it will step by step drive our little pipeline consisting of three parts; a (FASTA) reader, a base complementer generator function and a print-statement at the end.
+So when executing the main loop in `main()`, it will step by step drive our little pipeline consisting of three parts; a (FASTA) reader, a base complementer generator function and a print-statement at the end.

 Again, the lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary aggregates (lists or dicts) of lines building up between the components, which means the program needs to use very little memory during the process.